Tories face outrage over Covid lockdown party video

 Mr Sunak has also faced calls to scrap the list with such honours “spitting in the faces” of those like the family of Ms Carney who suffered through lockdowns.

-Labour MP Sir Chris Bryant, chairman of Parliament’s Committees on Standards and Privileges, said Mr Johnson’s honours list was “discredited” and should be scrapped.
+Labour MP Sir Chris Bryant, chairman of parliament’s committee on standards and privileges, said Mr Johnson’s honours list was “discredited” and should be scrapped.

 He told The Independent: “Going ahead with Mr Bailey’s peerage will be like spitting in the face of the many millions who stuck by the rules to their cost.

-“It’s a discredited list from a disgraced politician and Mr Sunak should cancel it.”
+It’s a discredited list from a disgraced politician and Mr Sunak should cancel it.”

 Meanwhile Tory MP Sir Robert Buckland said those implicated in the video should consider declining the honours by saying “thank you, but no thank you”.
 “The option of declining the honour is very much one that would seem to be a sensible course of action to take,” he told Times Radio.